joanna-jaeeun/San-Francisco-bike-share-analysis/README.md

+# San Francisco Bike Share Analysis
-# Strategic Optimization of Bike Supply and Demand
+: Strategic Optimization of Bike Share for Maximizing Usage During Commuting Hours

 ## Project Summary
 The aim of this project is to optimize bike supply and demand in San Francisco during commute hours in order to increase overall usage.